 PhD in Dunedin, New Zealand

-An Ashoka, Rotary World Peace and TED Fellow, I have for over sixteen years explored and advocated the use of Information and Communications Technologies (ICTs) to strengthen peace, reconciliation,human rights & democratic governance.
+An Ashoka, Rotary World Peace and TED Fellow, I have since 2002 explored and advocated the use of Information and Communications Technologies (ICTs) to strengthen peace, reconciliation,human rights & democratic governance.

-I founded and for eleven years curated the award winning Groundviews, Sri Lanka's first citizen journalism website.
+I founded in 2006 and for eleven years curated the award winning Groundviews, Sri Lanka's first citizen journalism website.

 I specialise in, advise and train on new media literacy, web activism, digital security and online advocacy in Sri Lanka and internationally.
 With the UN and other actors, through the ICT4Peace Foundation, I also work extensively on the advancement of information management during crises, both sudden-onset as well as protracted.